-(congenial)-significantly reduces the perceived credibility of the news source (uncongenial: ps < .01 for both partisan groups; congenial: Democrat: p < .10, Republican: p < .01).
+To examine whether asymmetric correction effects vary by individuals' perceptions of the information environment (RQ3), Figure 5 illustrates the heterogeneous treatment effects by the perceived blame attribution for misinformation.
+Among individuals who blame both parties for misinformation (upper panel), asymmetric corrections-regardless of whether one's own party (uncongenial) or the other party (congenial) is heavily corrected-significantly reduces the perceived credibility of a news source (uncongenial: ps < .01 for both partisan groups; congenial: Democrat: p < .10, Republican: p < .01).
 These individuals discount the credibility of both uncongenial and congenial asymmetries, implying that they likely prioritize balance in assessing the credibility of a news source.
-On the other hand, among individuals who blame the opposing party for misinformation (lower panel), the asymmetry in misinformation corrections undermines the credibility of a news source when it heavily corrects own party's misperceptions (uncongenial; ps < .01 for both parties), but not when it heavily corrects the other party's misstatements (congenial; Democrat: p = .20, Republican: p = .83).
-These heterogeneous treatment effects demonstrate that the mismatch between a news source's misinformation corrections and the audience's perceived information environment is a driver behind negative evaluation of news credibility.
+On the other hand, among individuals who blame the opposing party for misinformation (lower panel), the asymmetry in misinformation corrections undermines the credibility of a news source when it heavily corrects own party's misstatements (uncongenial; p < .01 for both parties), but not when it heavily corrects the other party's misstatements (congenial; Democrat: p = .20, Republican: p = .83).
+These heterogeneous treatment effects demonstrate that the mismatch between a news source's misinformation corrections and the audience's perceived information environment drives news credibility judgments.

 These results reveal divergent public expectations for journalistic objectivity-whether people expect balance in coverage (procedural objectivity) or imbalanced but accurate coverage (substantive objectivity).
 Individuals who think both parties are responsible for misinformation discount the credibility of asymmetric corrections of any type, revealing their preference for balanced corrections of partisan misstatements.
-Those who attribute primary responsibility for misinformation to one party view asymmetric corrections as less credible when it heavily corrects the party they perceive as less culpable.
-But these individuals find asymmetric corrections as credible as balanced corrections if the news outlet heavily corrects the party that they think is responsible for misinformation.
+Meanwhile, individuals who primarily blame one party for misinformation view asymmetric corrections as less credible when coverage heavily corrects the party they perceive as less responsible.
+However, these individuals find asymmetric corrections just as credible as balanced ones when the news outlet heavily corrects the party they see as responsible for misinformation.
 For these people, balance is less of a concern, and whether the coverage coheres with their perceived reality would be a more dominant criterion for credibility assessments.